 The management structure of the programme consists of the following institutions:

 Joint Secretariat (JS) is the most important contact point for project applicants.
 It provides daily assistance to applicants and project managers during the preparation of project ideas and implementation of projects.
 The JS is responsible for the daily implementation and monitoring of the programme, assists the Managing Authority and Monitoring Committee, and, where appropriate, the Audit Authority and the Group of Auditors in carrying out the respective duties.
 The JS is located in the State Shared Service Centre in Tartu.
-The JS was supported by the Information and consultation point in Riga, located in the State Regional Development Agency from May 2015 till December 2020.
+The JS was supported by the Information and consultation point in Riga, located in the State Regional Development Agency from May 2015 unil the end of 2020.

 Monitoring Committee (MC) is composed of maximum seven members from both Estonia and Latvia.
 Members of the MC include representatives of national, regional or local level authorities and socio-economic partners.
 The MC is responsible for selecting operations, monitoring project implementation, making changes in the programme manual, and proposing amendments to the Cooperation Programme.